How to Transcribe a Voice Memo

 4. Start the transcription process

 Your voice memo transcription will be ready within minutes.
-Make yourself a cup of tea and we'll send you a notification when it's complete.
+Make yourself a coffee and we'll send you a notification when it's complete.

 5. Your transcription is ready!

-Now that your voice memo transcription is ready, you can proofread and polish the text in the app, online or in your preferred file format - with or without timestamps.
-When you're ready, export it to TXT, PDF, DOCX, SRT or JPG.
+Now that your voice memo transcription is ready, you can proofread and polish the text in the app, online or in your preferred file format.

 And there you have it - a written version of your voice memo that's ready for you to skim, repurpose and share.